htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     levels in these daemons when needed.

 ``SEC_USE_FAMILY_SESSION`` :index:`SEC_USE_FAMILY_SESSION`
-    The “family” session is a special security session that's shared between an HTCondor daemon and all of its descendant daemons.
+    The "family" session is a special security session that's shared between an HTCondor daemon and all of its descendant daemons.
 It allows a family of daemons to communicate securely without an expensive authentication negotiation on each network connection.
 It